eWaterCycle/ewatercycle/docs/adding_models.rst

 In eWaterCycle models are stored in Docker container images, which can be shared through DockerHub.
-Because Docker is not always available on compute clusters, we also create Singularity images.
+Because Docker is not always available on compute clusters, we also create Apptainer images.
 Besides the model code, the container image should install grpc4bmi server as an entrypoint to enable communication with the model from outside of the container.
 We use standardized image names including a unique version number for the model.
 See the section on :ref:`versions<New